justchenhao/STANet/README.md

 # STANet for remote sensing image change detection

+It is the implementation of the paper: A Spatial-Temporal Attention-Based Method and a New Dataset for Remote Sensing Image Change Detection.

-We provide the pytorch implementation of the spatial-temporal attention neural network (STANet) for remote sensing image change detection.
+Here, we provide the pytorch implementation of the spatial-temporal attention neural network (STANet) for remote sensing image change detection.

 ![image-20200601213320103](/src/stanet-overview.png)